 St Louis C.C. – 8th – 350 yards

-A true Cape hole as the green juts out into the hazard leaving players with an intimidating approach shot to this gem of a short par-4.
-The 8th at Macdonald’s St. Louis C.C. is described by Kyle Traux as “the best hole on a great course.”
-The tee shot gives a player options – the green can be driven with a strong tee shot but trouble awaits long and right of the green.
-A safe layup shot will leave a wedge approach that players can’t fall asleep on.
-Until recently, the fescue down the right side was trees and after their removal the beautiful vista was restored.
+The 8th at SLCC is a true Cape hole as the green juts out into the water hazard.
+This leaves players with an intimidating approach shot to this gem of a short par-4.
+According to Kyle Traux, the hole is “the best hole on a great course.”
+The tee shot gives a player options as they can risk it all with an attempt to drive the green or layup short.
+A safe layup off the tee leaves a wedge approach that demands your attention.
+Fescue recently replaced the trees down the right side, revealing the beautiful vista.

 An aerial view of St. Louis CC's 8th